angular/angular/aio/content/guide/pipes.md

 ## Creating pipes for custom data transformations

 Create custom pipes to encapsulate transformations that are not provided with the built-in pipes.
-You can then use your custom pipe in template expressions, the same way you use built-in pipes—to transform input values to output values for display.
+Then, use your custom pipe in template expressions, the same way you use built-in pipes—to transform input values to output values for display.

 ### Marking a class as a pipe